wongzit/minorScripts/README.md

 **v2.0 update at 2021-09-07**: Add support for ORCA.
 Improved code quailty.

-**Update at 2021-07-01**: a script for running RunGJF for LSF job system is uploaded.
+**v1.1 Update at 2021-07-01**: a script for running RunGJF for LSF job system is uploaded.

 ## gimicInp v0.2 for Python (2021-06-07)
 *gimicInp* is a Python script for generating GIMIC input file.